giftpasay/giftpasay.github.io/_posts/2025-07-20-what-else-do-i-need.md

 ## A Personal Invitation Still Extended

-**Jesus is simply telling us that we are not perfect and that we need a Savior - we need Him.** This is our theme for the month: **"Traversing Back to Basics"** - and this is the basics, mga kapatid.
+**Jesus is simply telling us that we are not perfect and that we need a Savior - we need Him.** This is our theme for the month: **"Traversing Back to Basics"** - and this is the basics.

 **Don't turn away from the Lord's invitation in your life: "Come, follow Me.
 Experience what I can give."**

 **What else do we need?
-We don't need anything else, mga kapatid, but Jesus.**
+We don't need anything else, but Jesus.**

 ---